Campus

 Biography

-I am interested in how modern buildings and cities relate to the design methods and intellectual frameworks of architecture as a discipline.
-Much of my scholarly work draws on media theory to explore how architectural ideas are represented and disseminated, and how buildings themselves facilitate (or frustrate) communication.
-This interest is reflected in my book Echo’s Chambers: Architecture and the Idea of Acoustic Space (University of Pittsburgh Press, 2021), the first major English-language study to explore how acoustic experimentation has been entangled with the history of architectural form, type, and visualization.
+I am fascinated by the modern built environment and how it has taken shape in dialogue with the evolving methods and intellectual frameworks of architecture as a discipline.
+Much of my work draws on media theory to explore how architectural ideas are represented and disseminated, and how buildings themselves facilitate (or frustrate) communication.
+My book Echo’s Chambers: Architecture and the Idea of Acoustic Space (University of Pittsburgh Press, 2021) is the first major English-language study to explore how acoustic experimentation has been entangled with the history of architectural form, type, and visualization.

-Currently, my main research project looks at experimental open-plan offices from the 1960s in relation to debates about communication, teamwork, and the knowledge economy.
-For a parallel line of research, I am studying how claims made in the 1970s and 80s for architectural autonomy reflected the liberal values of procedural rigour and skepticism toward utopia.
-Another of my current interests is expressions of the sacred in modern and contemporary architecture.
+The architectural legacy of Le Corbusier is an area of particular focus for me.
+Currently, my main research project looks at postwar corporate architecture and interiors in relation to debates about communication, teamwork, and the knowledge economy.
+For a parallel line of research, I am studying modern church architecture and related expressions of the sacred.
+Another of my interests is claims made in the 1970s and 80s for architectural autonomy.

 Before becoming an art historian, I was trained as a designer and practiced architecture at Eisenman Architects and Skidmore, Owings & Merrill.
 At the University of Toronto, my teaching and graduate supervision span various topics in nineteenth- and twentieth-century architecture.
-I organize the Architectural History Working Group and co-organize the project Canada Constructed: Architecture, Landscape, History.
+I organize the Architectural History Working Group.

 Recent Courses